rilldata/rill/README.md

 # Welcome to Rill

-Rill makes it effortless to transform your datasets with SQL and create powerful, opinionated dashboards.
+Rill is the fastest path from data lake to dashboard.
+Download Rill to start modeling data and create fast, exploratory dashboards.

 ```
 curl -s https://cdn.rilldata.com/install.sh | bash